 Montchavin is a picturesque, old farming village with pretty, traffic-free cobbled streets and traditional wooden chalets built with Savoyard stone and slate roofs.
 It’s a great place to wander around and from time to time, you can still catch a whiff of farmyard animals!

-Chalet Chocolat and Chalet Grizzli are right next to the ‘Coches’ bubble, and in good snow conditions you can ski back almost to the front door.
+Chalet Chocolat, Chalet Grizzli and Chalet Husky are right next to the ‘Coches’ bubble, and in good snow conditions you can ski back almost to the front door.
 On top of that, they are just 2 minutes’ walk to the high street, making them great for families with small children.

 As well as a selection of bars, restaurants and shops, there’s also a creche, cinema and the Espace Paradisio – a spa & pool complex, with a jacuzzi, Turkish bath and treatment centre.